This play is designed to assess your company if anything needs to be divested.

 Oftentimes, a business unit in an organization is not performing optimally.
 But it’s either the leaders are not aware of the fact, or they refuse to acknowledge it because it can be recognized as a failure.

 However, early detection is extremely beneficial.
-Not only does it increase your time to prepare for the sale, but it also helps you to maximize the value for your business.
+Not only does it increase your time to prepare for the sale, but it also helps you to maximize the value of your business.

 CEO, Corp Dev, CFO, HR